 Students can access their transcript through StudentVue.

 All students receive suggestions on course selections based on their goals as well as reminders of course sequences.
-Handouts on those topics are below.
+Handouts on those topics are available in the modules for gifted students.
+Others are welcome to stop by 1004.
 For iT course sequences, see the latest information posted on the main iT Program page.

 For example, Mr. Smith, the Director of School Counseling, informed us that students should not take Personal Finance and Economics through Virtual Virginia over the summer because they will most likely not get to take a competency exam that satisfies the Workplace Readiness requirement for graduation.
 This is not a problem with other summer classes through Virtual Virginia or all the other ways to take the PF&E course, but could cause a big problem for students who find themselves still needing the Workplace Readiness in order to graduate.